 comparison of various types of wheels

-Alloy vs Steel Wheels
+Alloy vs. Steel Wheels

-Casted vs Forged Wheels
+Cast vs. Forged Wheels

 Wheels as per Terrain